How to Remove a Ring Doorbell

 2. Detach the Doorbell from Mount: Release the doorbell from the bracket by sliding it upward.
 Don't use force while pulling the device off.
 The mount gets damaged or cracked if you apply force.
 Prevent dropping by holding the unit firmly.
 The device and bracket remain intact with a slow and steady motion.

 3. Remove the Battery Pack: Slide the battery out by pressing the release tab.
 The battery is rechargeable and designed for replacement.
 The pack must be clean and corrosion free.
+Always keep it in a dry place until reuse.
 Performance and safety are enhanced with a clean battery.
-Always keep it in a dry place until reuse.

 How to Remove a Wired Ring Doorbell